AlessioRepetto/agriclimate-intelligence/src/README.md

 - missing observations;
 - valid date conversion;
 - numeric conversion;
-- duplicate `IDCELL`–`DAY` keys;
+- duplicate `IDCELL`-`DAY` keys;
 - stability of geographical attributes for each cell;
 - consistency of the grid through time;
 - invalid negative values in non-negative variables;
 - logical ordering of minimum, average, and maximum temperatures.

-Where possible, inconsistent temperature ordering is corrected by reordering the three temperature values before the final validation.
+Where possible, inconsistent temperature ordering is corrected by reordering the three temperature values before final validation.

 ### Historical thresholds